d-morrison/IntroStatActivities/_book/03-A04-EDA-categorical.md

 ### Graphing categorical variables

-For today's activity we will begin to use the statistical package `R` to analyze data through the IDE (integrated development environment) RStudio.
-For almost all activities and labs it will be necessary to upload the provided `R` script file from D2L for that day.
-Follow these steps to upload the necessary `R` script file for today's activity:
+For today's activity we will begin to use the statistical package R to analyze data through the IDE (integrated development environment) RStudio.
+For almost all activities and labs it will be necessary to upload the provided R script file from D2L for that day.
+Follow these steps to upload the necessary R script file for today's activity:

-* Download the Myopia Activity `R` script file from D2L.
+* Download the Myopia Activity R script file from D2L.
 * Click "Upload" in the "Files" tab in the bottom right window of RStudio.
-In the pop-up window, click "Choose File", and navigate to the folder where the Myopia Activity `R` script file is saved (most likely in your downloads folder).
+In the pop-up window, click "Choose File", and navigate to the folder where the Myopia Activity R script file is saved (most likely in your downloads folder).
 Click "Open"; then click "Ok".
 * You should see the uploaded file appear in the list of files in the bottom right window.
 * Click on the file name to open the file in the Editor window (upper left window).

 Notice that the first three lines of code contain a prompt called, `library`.
-Packages needed to run functions in `R` are stored in directories called libraries.
-When using the MSU `R`Studio server, all the packages needed for the class are already installed.
-We simply must tell `R` which packages we need for each `R` script file.
+Packages needed to run functions in R are stored in directories called libraries.
+When using the MSU RStudio server, all the packages needed for the class are already installed.
+We simply must tell R which packages we need for each R script file.
 We use the prompt `library` to load each **package** (or library) needed for each activity.
-Note, these `library` lines MUST be run each time you open a `R` script file in order for the functions in `R` to work.
-Before class today you should have worked through an `R` tutorial to prepare for class and to make sure you can login to the `R`Studio server.
-This tutorial will be a great resource as you begin to use `R`.
+Note, these `library` lines MUST be run each time you open a R script file in order for the functions in R to work.
+Before class today you should have worked through an R tutorial to prepare for class and to make sure you can login to the RStudio server.
+This tutorial will be a great resource as you begin to use R.

 Highlight and run lines 1--3 to load the packages needed for today's activity.
-Notice the use of the \# symbol in the `R` script file.
-The \# sign is not part of the `R` code.
-It is used by these authors to add comments to the `R` code and explain what each call is telling the program to do.
+Notice the use of the \# symbol in the R script file.
+The \# sign is not part of the R code.
+It is used by these authors to add comments to the R code and explain what each call is telling the program to do.
-`R` will ignore everything after a \# sign when executing the code.
+R will ignore everything after a \# sign when executing the code.
 Refer to the instructions following the \# sign to understand what you need to enter in the code.

 ### Nightlight use and myopia {-}